David R. Kelly

 - David has argued a number of cases before the Louisiana Supreme Court on issues including:

-- Challenge to State and Local Tax codes requirement to maintain "suitable records" or as ambiguous and presumption of taxes.
+- Challenge to State and Local Tax codes requirement to maintain "suitable records" as being ambiguous.
 Yesterdays v.
 Calcasieu Parish Sales and Ues Tax Sept., 190 So.3d.710 (LA 5/13/16).

 - Constitutionality of Louisiana's asbestos abatement statute vis-a-vis revival of a prescribed cause of action.
 Cameron Parish School Board v.
 ACandS, Inc., 687 So.2d 84, 96-0895 (La.
 1/14/97);